Kaili loves to cook—from comfort food to fine cuisine—and was the recipient of a silver medal in a food and wine matching competition.

 Puff pastry—or is it puffed pastry?

 You will probably find that there are a few different brands of puff pastry available in your grocer’s frozen food section.
 Some come in sheets that are pre-rolled and wrapped in parchment paper, while others are cellophane-wrapped blocks that you have to roll out yourself with a rolling pin.
 Both are easy to use and just require thawing in the fridge.
-My personal preference is to use the ones that are pre-rolled.
+My personal preference is to use the pre-rolled ones.
 The bonus is that you can use the parchment paper they are wrapped in to line your baking sheet.

 Tips for Making Puff Pastry Pinwheels

 - The trick to working with puff pastry if you haven’t used it before is to keep it as cold as possible until you put it in the oven.
-Try to work quickly, so it doesn’t warm up.
-Otherwise, the fat in it will slowly melt, and you will end up with soggy pastry instead of nice and puffy.
+Try to work quickly so it doesn’t warm up.
+Otherwise, the fat in it will slowly melt, and you will end up with a soggy pastry instead of a nice and puffy one.

 - After you roll up the "jellyroll," put it in the fridge or freezer for a few minutes to cool down.
 This makes slicing the pastry into pinwheels much easier.

 - These pinwheels don’t reheat well, so best to serve them right out of the oven.
 You probably won't have any leftovers anyway!

 Ready?
 Let's get cooking!

 Each sheet of pastry yields @ a dozen pinwheels

 - 1 package frozen puff pastry